Kade-github/SmToFNF/readme.md

 ## How to use

+### SM File setup

+The file must contain a difficulty called, "Hard", "Normal", or "Easy." (normal in arrow vortex has to be hand written in the .sm file)

+I did this because I dunno, I wanted to. fuck you.

+Anyways it will only convert these diffs and skip the rest. <3 <3

+### The thing

 Go to the release tab, and grab the latest version.

 Then drag a .sm file onto the exe and it'll pop out two files for ya!